-The Company is in the process of assessing the impact of the guidance as it relates to its collaboration and license agreement with GSK (the "GSK Collaboration and License Arrangement").
-The Company's preliminary assessment is substantially complete but there are several complex issues that are being considered.
-Once these issues are resolved, the Company will determine the transition method which will be applied and evaluate the disclosure requirements.
-The adoption of ASU 2014-09 may have a material effect on the Company's financial statements but the quantitative effect cannot be reasonably estimated at this time.
+The Company is in the process of assessing the impact of the guidance as it relates to its collaboration and license agreement with GSK (the "GSK Collaboration and License Agreement").
+Based on our preliminary assessment, we have identified the performance obligations within the contract and determined the transaction price, which is allocated to the performance obligations and recognized over time.
+Several issues remain to be resolved, which may have a material effect on the Company's financial statements therefore the quantitative effect of adopting ASU 2014-09 cannot be reasonably estimated at this time.
+Once our assessment is complete, the Company will determine the transition method which will be applied and evaluate the disclosure requirements.
 The Company continues to monitor additional changes, modifications, clarifications or interpretations undertaken by the FASB, which may impact its assessment.